koterba/Burtle/README.md

   ball.go(up=2)

-run()  # fps can be specificed here, it is 60 by default
+run()  # fps can be specificed here, defaults to 60
 ```

 ## Collision detection example